movisens/SmartGattLib/README.md

 SmartGattLib
 ============

-SmartGattLib is a Java library that simplifies the work with **Bluetooth SMART** devices (a.k.a **Bluetooth Low Energy** in Bluetooth 4.0).
+SmartGattLib is a Java library that simplifies the work with **Bluetooth SMART** devices (a.k.a. **Bluetooth Low Energy** in Bluetooth 4.0).
 It provides all UUIDs of the adopted [GATT specification](http://developer.bluetooth.org/gatt/Pages/default.aspx) and an convenient way to interpret the characteristics (e.g. Heart Rate, BatteryLevel).

 ### Implemented and tested characteristics ###